 - Communicating with tenants, vendors and owners

 With issues coming in from multiple sources, a tracking software gives you a central repository to capture all communication about that issue.
-You could potentially even set up a web form for tenants to request service and have that automatically created as an issue.
+You could potentially set up a webform for tenants to request service, which then becomes an issue automatically.
 Being able to attach documents to an issue means you can keep track of repair quotes, purchase orders, and warranty paperwork.